WAFFAHOUSE/PokemonM.W.O./README.md

 Dannye- for making yellow look beautiful with GenII graphics!
 Padz- for keepin it real!
 MySoft- For helping Padz and Dan teach a retarded monkey Chinese!!!
+Albert Einstein- For all his hard work on TitleScreen and his Theory of Relativity!